-- General Employment: If convicted of domestic violence, there is a chance you may lose your job, especially if your job requires child care, weapon handling, or transportation of dangerous materials.
+- General Employment: If convicted of domestic violence, you will lose your job—especially if your job requires child care, weapon handling, or transportation of dangerous materials.

-- Public Records: Because your record will remain on public databases for the rest of your life, it will be difficult to find employment, especially high-level employment.
+- Public Records: Your misdemeanor or felony conviction will be seen on background checks for the rest of your life.
+It will be difficult to find employment, especially high-level employment.

 - Professional Licensing: You may lose current professional licensing (teaching, legal licensing, medical licensing, etc.) and have a difficult time obtaining future licenses.